Netanyahu keeps clear of Hagel confirmation fight

 Many Republicans say Hagel, a former Republican senator whose nomination was announced by Obama on Monday, has at times opposed Israel's interests.

-He voted repeatedly against U.S. sanctions on Iran over its nuclear program and made disparaging remarks about the influence of what he called a "Jewish lobby" in Washington.
+He voted repeatedly against U.S. sanctions on Iran over its nuclear programme and made disparaging remarks about the influence of what he called a "Jewish lobby" in Washington.

 Hagel sought to beat back the bias allegations last week, telling the Lincoln Journal Star newspaper his record showed "unequivocal, total support for Israel" and that he had "said many times that Iran is a state sponsor of terrorism".

-Last week, a columnist for Israel's biggest selling newspaper, Yedioth Ahronoth, said Hagel's confirmation as defense secretary would be Netanyahu's "nightmare".
+Last week, a columnist for Israel's biggest selling newspaper, Yedioth Ahronoth, said Hagel's confirmation as defence secretary would be Netanyahu's "nightmare".

 The conservative Israeli leader denied those allegations.